RinaNewhouse/RinaNewhouse/README.md

 It's not just random lines of code anymore.

-It's creating a product that optimizes, so much so, that it brings forth those real, tangible, SOLUTIONS that we are craving.
+It's creating a product that optimizes, so much so, that it brings forth those real, tangible, SOLUTIONS that we are all craving.

 Now, I have a dream to leverage that energy forward, and it all starts with this.